The PRONI building is accessible to disabled visitors. Find out more about accessible travel to PRONI and the facilities.

-At PRONI, we provide full access to all our public areas.
+PRONI provide full access to all their public areas.
 There is a lift to upper floors and the public areas of the building are wheelchair-friendly.
-We also have a range of facilities in our reading and search rooms to help you with your research.
+There are also a range of facilities in the reading and search rooms to help you with your research.

 Remember that if you are visiting with a personal assistant, both of you will need to produce photographic ID if you wish to register as PRONI visitors and look at original records.
 Find out more about preparing for a visit and registration.